 Nitrogen pollution of the soil is caused almost completely by farming.

-It’s not that other sectors of the economy won’t contribute.
+It’s not that the other sectors won’t contribute.
 The government is due to present a plan for industry after the summer.
-PR-wise, it would have been better to publish both plans simultaneously, but that would have meant keeping the plan for farmers under the wraps while civil servants drafted the plan for industry.
-You can imagine the reaction if such a “secret plan for farmers” had been leaked in the meantime.
+PR-wise, it would have been better to publish the two simultaneously, but that would have meant keeping the plan for farmers under the wraps while civil servants drafted the plan for industry.
+Imagine the reaction if such a “secret plan for farmers” had been leaked in the meantime.

 The EU as a whole will ban the sale of petrol and diesel cars in 2035.
-Most new cars sold in the Netherlands are already electric or hybrid.
-The maximum speed on Dutch motorways has been reduced from 130 to 100 kilometers per hour in a (largely futile) attempt to reduce nitrogen emissions.
+Most new cars sold in the Netherlands are already electric or hybrid, so traffic’s share of nitrogen emissions is shrinking.

 3. There is no help for farmers